LugubriousTaco/Portfolio/README.md

-# SQL
+# Portfolio
-A collection of analytical work using SQL in the pgAdmin platform.
+A collection of analytical work using SQL in the pgAdmin platform, and Python in Jupyter notebooks.